tarekmonjur/php-mysql/readme.md

-# PHP - MySql
+# DataStructre and Algorithm using PHP
-Important and most usefull data structure with php. then given example of the most common algorithms.
+Important and most usefull data structure and algorithms with php. then given example of the most common algorithms.
-Some advance myslq query techinc then given a real life example.

 </br>